raziele/Gmail-Automatic-Content-Upload/README.md

 9) Change the "Select event source", "Select type of time based trigger" and "Select hour interval" according to your needs.
 Leave everything else unchanged.
 10) Click "Save".

+## Bonus: send a message on Telegram
+sendTelegramMessage.gs allows you to send messages through telegram.
+To use it, follow the instruction on Telegram website to get API credentials and chat ID.

 ## Limitations

 - The script support only links that don't require login